tidy-finance/website/docs/20_data.md

   )
 ```

 To download other time series, we just have to it up on the FRED website and extract the corresponding key from the address.
 For instance, the produce price index for gold ores can be found under the [PCU2122212122210](https://fred.stlouisfed.org/series/) key.
 The `tidyquant` package provides access to around 10,000 time series of the FRED database.
-If your desired time series is not included, we recommend working with the `fredr` package @fredr.
+If your desired time series is not included, we recommend working with the `fredr` package [@fredr].
 Note that you need to get an API key to use its functionality, but refer to the package documentation for details.

 ## Setting up a database